molamil-com/codethewave-framework/README.md

 This is the JavaScript framework used to produce the graphics which users can choose between on [CodeTheWave.com](http://www.codethewave.com).

 A jury will select the best contributions to be included on [CodeTheWave.com](http://www.codethewave.com) but even if your contribution isn't selected you can still share your contribution yourself.
+We will only include visuals which works and adapts to different screen sizes and don't contain errors.

 ## What it looks like